9-11 Rue de Varembé

 Event to discuss the AMR Industry Alliance’s 2020 Progress Report

-- Peter Bayer, Senior Advisor and Team Lead, Intellectual Property and Public Health, WHO
+- Peter Beyer, Senior Advisor and Team Lead, AMR Division, WHO

 - Cecilia Ferreyra, AMR Medical Officer, FIND